 “Satellites contain a variety of rare materials, each with its own unique melting temperature,” explains Eller.
 “We could selectively melt and capture all of the material of type A, heat it more to melt and capture material of type B and so on.”

 This recycling process would create ingots of raw material with varying degrees of purity, each stored in its own compartment.
-In theory, this material could be processed and made available for future in-space manufacturing operations.
+In theory, this material could be processed and made available for future operations.

 The Price of Progress